Antarctica

 Antarctic Climate

-Despite all of the ice covering the continent, Antarctica is actually considered a desert.
+Despite all the ice covering the continent, Antarctica is actually considered a desert.
 This is because the continent gets no rain all year long.
-Antarctica gets around 50 millimeters of falling snow every year.
-The Sahara desert gets twice as much rain annually.
+Antarctica gets around 50 millimetres of falling snow every year, compared to twice as much rain in the Sahara desert.

 As you might expect, Antarctica is the world’s highest, driest, windiest, and coldest continent.
 The low temperature has been reported as 94 degrees Celsius.
 In actuality, though, it would not snow much.
 The continent has extremely dry weather; thus, it is classified as a polar barren tract.

-The beach front spaces of Antarctica get more fallen dampness, yet at the same time normal just 200 millimeter each year.
+The beachfront spaces of Antarctica experience more fallen dampness, yet at the same time, the normal is just 200 millimetres each year.
 Nonetheless, in contrast to most abandoned regions, water does not infiltrate the dirt.
 All things being equal, snow piles up.
-Antarctica will shock you with astounding airborne photographs that show how much snow has piled over the years.
+Antarctica will shock you with astounding airborne photographs that show how much snow has piled up over the years.

 Antarctica most often gets hit by tremendous blizzards.
 Like a desert dust storm, the breeze gets snow from the beginning and blows an immense white cover.
 Winds can get as fast as 320 km per hour.

-Antarctica is in the Southern half of the globe, so the seasons are something contrary to the northern seasons.
-Summer keeps going from October to February, and winter reaches out for the remainder of the year.
+Antarctica is in the southern half of the globe, so the seasons are opposite to the northern seasons.
+Summer lasts from October to February, and winter lasts for the remainder of the year.

-Summers in Antarctica normally above freezing, and the uneven East Antarctica is colder than West Antarctica.
-The world’s most minimal temperature of – 89.6 degrees Celsius was estimated at Vostok, a Russian exploration base inland of Antarctica.
+Summers in Antarctica are normally above freezing, and the uneven East Antarctica is colder than West Antarctica.
+The world’s lowest temperature, —89.6 degrees Celsius, was estimated at Vostok, a Russian exploration base inland of Antarctica.

 Wildlife

 Despite the numerous challenges, Antarctica is beaming with life.
-It is home to billions of krill, hundreds of thousands of seals and greater penguins than everywhere else on the planet.
+It is home to billions of krill, hundreds of thousands of seals, and more penguins than anywhere else on the planet.

 Antarctica is rich in organisms, including magnetic super-animals that you most probably have seen photographs and records of.
 However, you may be surprised to find that they are living a more fascinating and complex life than you might imagine.
 In reality, these animals depend on the ocean.